 Acorns is a company committed to every aspect of investing.
 The company uses professionals from a range of industries to help influence all investment decisions.
 Financiers, as well as the best mathematicians, work with Acorns to diversify each portfolio.

 Opening an account with Acorns is fairly consistent with other companies in the field.
 An easy to navigate sign up process welcomes investors to the company.
 New users will need a credit card or debit card as well as a currently open checking account.
 After verification, the Acorns team will begin setting up a portfolio for investors.
+Keep in mind that while it costs nothing to open an account, $5 is required to start investing.

 The site has several requirements for new accounts.
 Users must be US residents that are over 18 years old.
 Any members of the military with US addresses that are out of the country during tours of duty are accepted.